joanfont/census-bot/README.md

 And you must provide your Telegram's bot API KEY.

 This configuration must be palced in a `.env` file located at project root.
-You can see `.env` in the file `.env.sample`
+You can see a sample of this configuration in the file `.env.sample`

 ##### disclaimer
 This bot only makes requests to an API that provides census data.
 It does not have any relation with Ajuntament de Palma.